moby/moby/docs/sources/userguide/usingdocker.md

     $ docker inspect -f '{{ .NetworkSettings.IPAddress }}' nostalgic_morse
     172.17.0.5

-## Stopping our Web Application Container
+## Stopping our web application container

 Okay we've seen web application working.
 Now let's stop it using the `docker stop` command and the name of our container: `nostalgic_morse`.